easedup/acv9/curriculum/hass/year-5.md

 ## Achievement Standards

-In Year 5, the focus is on **"Australian communities – their past, present and possible futures"**.

-The Year 5 curriculum focuses on the development of colonial Australia after 1800, the relationship between humans and their environment, the development of the economy, the features of Australian democracy and citizenship.
-Students learn about the reasons for the founding of a British colony in Australia, the impact of colonisation on the environment, and the daily lives of different people within and around the colony.
-They explore the roles of people, including migrants and First Nations Australians, in the development of events in an Australian colony.
-Students explore the human influences on the characteristics of a place and the way spaces in the Australian landscape are managed, including the management of severe weather events.
-Students investigate the key values and features of Australia’s democracy.
-They determine how people in the community cooperate to achieve civic goals.
-Students develop an understanding of natural, human and capital resources, and how they satisfy human needs and wants.
+By the end of Year 5, students explain the causes for the establishment of the British colonies in Australia after 1800.
+They explain the roles of significant individuals or groups in the development of an Australian colony and the impact of those developments.
+They explain the influence of people on the characteristics of places and in the management of spaces.
+Students explain the key values and features of Australia’s democracy and how people achieve civic goals.
+They explain the nature of resources, and how they meet needs and wants.

-Inquiry questions provide a framework for developing students’ knowledge, understanding and skills.
-They allow for connections to be made within and across the HASS sub-strands or with other learning areas.
-The following inquiry questions are examples only and may be used or adapted to suit local contexts.

-*   How have individuals and groups in the past and present contributed to the development of Australia?
-*   How do people influence environments, and how do consumers and citizens contribute to a sustainable Australia?
-*   How have people enacted their values, beliefs and responsibilities about people, places and events, past and present?
+ Students develop questions and locate, collect and organise information and data from primary and secondary sources.
+They evaluate sources to determine origin and perspectives.
+Students evaluate information and data to identify and describe patterns or trends.
+They suggest conclusions based on evidence.
+Students consider criteria in proposing actions or responses.
+Students select ideas and findings from sources and use relevant terms and conventions, to present descriptions and explanations.